 The newest update of iSpring Suite gives eLearning authors a big advantage – now, they can create accessible content for users with visual impairments.

 The option to create accessible content helps authors to comply with Section 508 of the Rehabilitation Act of 1973, which requires that electronic information be available for individuals with disabilities.
-Despite the fact that Section 508 applies only to federal agencies, many other businesses and organizations aim to make their content fully accessible, just for the sake of making the world a better place to live for people with impairments and reaching a larger audience with no exclusions.
+Despite the fact that Section 508 applies only to federal agencies, many other businesses and organizations aim to make their content fully accessible, as they want to make the world a better place for people with impairments and also to reach a larger audience with no exclusions.

-That’s why we’re excited to introduce Section 508 compliant quizzes.
-With iSpring Suite, you can create tests and surveys which users with a visual impairment can easily take.
-To create accessible quizzes, you don’t have to make different versions or master a new tool – you just build a quiz in iSpring QuizMaker as you usually do, and tick a single checkbox.
+That’s why we’re excited to introduce Section 508 compliant content in our authoring toolkit.
+With iSpring Suite, you can create tests, surveys, and eLearning interactions that users with a visual impairment can easily take.
+To create accessible content, you don’t have to make different versions or master a new tool – you just build a quiz or an interaction in a respective editor as you usually do, and tick a single checkbox.

-iSpring Suite publishes tests to a special format which allows learners to switch to the accessibility mode by clicking on a button.
+iSpring Suite publishes learning modules to a special format which allows learners to switch to accessibility mode by clicking a button.
 Here’s how the same survey question looks in different modes:

 How is the accessibility mode different?